mossbanay/Psychology-3-4/Glossary.md

 The term used to describe any state of consciousness that is distinctly different from normal waking consciousness, in terms of level of awareness and experience, and the quality or intensity of sensations, perceptions, thoughts feelings and memories that are experienced.

+### Autonomic nervous system
+##### See also peripheral nervous system

+The autonomic nervous system is a subsystem of the peripheral nervous system that deals with physiological responses to situations that are potentially dangerous.
+It connects the CNS to the vital organs like the lungs and heart.
+It is labelled as being autonomous as the organs it controls are largely involuntarily controlled.

+The autonomic nervous system functions at all times, even while asleep.

 ### Automatic processes
 ##### See also controlled processes